honey-team/ufpy/examples/path/json_file_updater.md

 ## Create or edit items

-How with getting items, you can just use `JsonFileUpdater` how python dictionary.
+As with getting items, you can just use `JsonFileUpdater` how python dictionary.
 ```py
 with JsonFileUpdater('test.json') as j:
     j['testing_something'] = 'successfully'